Volume Two

 "Yeah, I'll do that… I think I'll get up for dinner, though."

-"I'll send someone up for you in the case that you don't wake up."
+"I'll send someone up if you don't wake up."

 "I'll leave it to you, then."